-(3) The "applicable minimum compensation" is the minimum salary or amount required to be paid under the provisions of this Basic Agreement for the type of story or teleplay involved; provided, however, that for purposes of this Article 15.B., the minimum compensation figures which are set forth in Article 13.B.7.a., b., and c. shall be the "applicable minimum compensation" for programs covered by Article 13.B.7.d.
+(b) The minimum compensation figures which are set forth in Article 13.B.7.a., b., and c. shall be the "applicable minimum compensation" for purposes of Article 15.B.2.a.
+(Foreign Telecasting Formula) and Article 15.B.3.
+(Application of Excess), including for programs covered by Article 13.B.7.d.

 When the writer has been employed to write a story with option for teleplay, the "applicable minimum compensation" for the story is the minimum set forth in Article 13.B.7.a. (p.
-91).
-The rate applicable to story and teleplay under Article 13.B.7.c. (pp. 93-94) is the "applicable minimum compensation" only in the case of employment under a contract providing for a commitment for both the story and the teleplay.
+90).
+The rate applicable to story and teleplay under Article 13.B.7.c. (pp. 92-93) is the "applicable minimum compensation" only in the case of employment under a contract providing for a commitment for both the story and the teleplay.

-- (4) If a writer or writers are entitled to the applicable minimum payments per episode required to be made on account of exploitation of the television series sequel rights and/or MOW sequel rights (as provided in Article 16.B.2.a. or b.) or on account of exploitation of character rights (as provided in subparagraph h. of Article 15.B.14.), or on account of the production of programs entitling a writer to per episode payments pursuant to subparagraph I. of Article 15.B.14., and if an episode for which such a payment is required is telecast for more than one (1) run in any city in the United States or Canada, the writer or writers entitled to such payments shall be paid additional compensation calculated as provided in subparagraph (2) above, and for such purpose the "applicable minimum compensation" is such applicable minimum payment. - (5) The Company shall pay as provided herein for each respective rerun, not later than four (4) months after the first telecast of the respective rerun in any city in the United States or Canada.
+(4) If a writer or writers are entitled to the applicable minimum payments per episode required to be made on account of exploitation of the television series sequel rights and/or MOW sequel rights (as provided in Article 16.B.2.a. or b.) or on account of exploitation of character rights (as provided in subparagraph h. of Article 15.B.14.), or on account of the production of programs entitling a writer to per episode payments pursuant to subparagraph I. of Article 15.B.14., and if an episode for which such a payment is required is telecast for more than one (1) run in any city in the United States or Canada, the writer or writers entitled to such payments shall be paid additional compensation calculated as provided in subparagraph (2) above, and for such purpose the "applicable minimum compensation" is such applicable minimum payment.

+- (5) The Company shall pay as provided herein for each respective rerun, not later than four (4) months after the first telecast of the respective rerun in any city in the United States or Canada.
 However, in the event any rerun is telecast on a television network (or on a regional television network) or, after September 20, 2006, on The CW, the Company shall make the appropriate rerun payment not later than thirty (30) days after the telecast of such rerun. - (6) The term "television network," as used in this paragraph, shall mean the network facilities of ABC, CBS, FBC and NBC, or any other entity which qualifies as a "network" under Section 73.662(f) of the rules of the Federal Communications Commission, unless the FCC determines that such entity is not a "network" for purposes of this Section, except in the case (a) when television motion pictures are telecast on any single regional network presently established, and (b) when television motion pictures are telecast on any single regional network which may hereafter be established and which does not include New York, Chicago or Los Angeles. - (7) [Deleted.] - c.
-(1) For broadcasts in the domestic market after March 1, 1981, in a language other than English, released other than as part of free television licensing, the credited writer(s) shall be paid an aggregate amount equal to two percent (2%) of the Company's "accountable receipts," as defined in Article 51, from the sale or license of such television motion picture for such broadcasts rather than the otherwise required rerun payment. - (2) The provisions of subparagraph (1) above will apply to all television motion pictures produced on or after July 1, 1971.
+(1) For broadcasts in the domestic market after March 1, 1981, in a language other than English, released other than as part of free television licensing, the credited writer(s) shall be paid an aggregate amount equal to two percent (2%) of the Company's "accountable receipts," as defined in Article 51, from the sale or license of such television motion picture for such broadcasts rather than the otherwise required rerun payment. - (2) The provisions of subparagraph (1) above will apply to all television motion pictures produced on or after July 1, 1971. - d.
+The use of a television motion picture, in whole or in substantial part, in an interactive program shall be governed by the provisions of Article 64.